nazonasirkey/jub/README.md

 * CSS - which was used to style the pages

-* javascript - for validation
+* javascript - for form validation

 ## Reference